 - Inclusion is a never-ending journey to make our part of the world—our school, our neighborhood, our community a better place for all of us.

 We want to hear from you!

 Share your success stories.
-We at the Inclusive Schools Network invite you to provide insight regarding the progress your child’s school has made in implementing successful inclusive practice.
+We at the Inclusive Schools Network invite you to contact us to provide insight regarding the progress your child’s school has made in implementing successful inclusive practice.